staysail/nova-cdragon/C-Dragon.novaextension/README.md

 if it is not in the root of the project directory.
 (Note that _clangd_ will also search in a top-level directory called `build`, but _ccls_ will not.)

+## 🐞 Debugging Support (Experimental 🥽) 🐞

+Initial support for debugging tasks, is available, but requires `lldb-vscode` to be installed.
+This is available as part of the `llvm` homebrew recipe, but will be installed in a Cellar.
+Configure the path to `lldb-vscode` in the Extension Settings.
+Debug tasks can be created in the **Tasks** area of the **Project Settings**.

+This will make use of _LLDB_ under the hood, and offers source level debugging support.

+Future updates should make this more automatic, and we will investigate providing an automatic download of the debug adapter itself.

 ## 🛡️ Security Considerations 🛡️

 You may notice that this extension needs entitlements to access